-Instructors embody the Ethical Standards for the Teaching Profession and the Standards of Practice for the Teaching Profession, honour the principles of adult learning, respect candidates' experience, recognize prior learning, integrate culturally inclusive practices and respond to individual inquiries, interests and needs.
+Instructors embody the Ethical Standards of the Teaching Profession and the Standards of Practice for the Teaching Profession, honour the principles of adult learning, respect candidates' experience, recognize prior learning, integrate culturally inclusive practices and respond to individual inquiries, interests and needs.
 Important to the course are opportunities for candidates to create support networks, receive feedback from colleagues and instructors and share their learning with others.
 Opportunities for professional reading, reflection, dialogue and expression are also integral parts of the course.

-Instructors model critical inquiry, universal design, differentiated instruction and assessment practices that can be replicated or adapted in a variety of classroom settings.
+Instructors model critical inquiry, universal design and differentiated instruction and assessment practices that can be replicated or adapted in a variety of classroom settings.
+The language of instruction for this Additional Qualification is French.